Wow! It’s been FOREVER since I did a WAWP post! So…what ARE we playing?

-It adds a lot of new elements to the Ryu ga Gotoku formula (think Yakuza meets Ace Attorney, if you can believe that!), and is not just a flimsy, cash-grab offshoot of a successful franchise: they really delve into a cast of characters and a story that’s entirely unrelated to the saga of Kazuma Kiryu (the only connection, other than the setting, is some mention of the Tojo clan).
+It adds a lot of new elements to the Ryu ga Gotoku formula (think Yakuza meets Ace Attorney, if you can believe that!), and is not just a flimsy, cash-grab offshoot of a successful franchise: they really delve into a cast of characters and a story that’s entirely unrelated to the saga of Kazuma Kiryu (the only connection, other than the setting, is the involvement of the Tojo clan).
 It’s cool to see that there can be so much more going on in Kamurocho that’s worth exploring.
 The combat is fun and a bit easier than in the Yakuza games, and it’s impressive how “seamless” they’ve finally gotten the system down, with the action flowing right into and out of street brawls and interior/exterior locations with zero loading.

 And once I’m done with Judgment, I’ve got Shenmue III on deck.
 Been looking forward to that for 18 years!

 But those games aren’t at all “retro,” you say?
 Where’s the classic stuff, you ask?
 I gotcher classic stuff right here, pal!